karthik/ddd/02-data_documenting.md

 These are now discussed.

 # Human readable: A README

-In many cases, providing a short README file that described the variables in the dataset would improve the accessibility of the data.
-This forms the first piece of advice on how to document your data: **provide a short README file that describes the data**.
-What, specifically, goes in the README?

 The README is a catch-all place for most things - but it is primarily front-facing, it is meant for a human to read and understand more about the data.
 It should contain links to the license, notes on any additional changes to the data (if any), or